Oscars 2019: when are the Academy Awards, how can I watch on TV and who's going to win?

 If there is a world in which Lady Gaga and Bradley Cooper’s Shallow does not win Best Original Song, I don’t want to live in it.
 This seems a dead cert, but no bookie is likely to be taking bets on categories outside the big four (Best Actor, Best Actress, Best Picture and Best Director).

 Green Book has emerged as the favourite to win Best Picture, after picking up the award at the Producer’s Guild Awards in January.
-8 out of the last 10 films to win Best Picture have won at the PGAs in the lead-up…
+Eight out of the last 10 films to win Best Picture have won at the PGAs in the build-up…

-Alfonso Cuaron is currently leading the race for Best Director after picking up the award at both the Golden Globes and the Critic’s Choice Awards.
+Alfonso Cuaron is currently leading the race for Best Director after picking up the award at the Golden Globes, Director’s Guild Awards and the Critic’s Choice Awards.
+The Director’s Guild is usually a strong indicator, correctly predicting the Best Director Oscar winner for 14 of the last 15 years.

+Interestingly Cuaron’s Roma also picked up Best Picture at the DGAs, which puts it in strong contention with Green Book in the Oscars race.

 Fresh off his win at the Golden Globes, Rami Malek has been widely tipped to pick up the Best Actor Oscar for his seamless portrayal of Freddie Mercury, although Christian Bale’s portrayal of Dick Cheney will give him a run for his money.